ch4mpy/egastro/keycloak.md

 - `Authentication flow` select only `Service accounts roles`
 - in `Service accounts roles`, click `Assign role` to grant `KEYCLOAK_MAPPER`

 ### 3.3. egastro-admin-client
 - `Client authentication` enabled
 - `Authentication flow` select only `Service accounts roles`
 - in `Service accounts roles`, click `Assign role` to grant `query-realms` and `create-realm`

+### 3.4. additional test clients
+We'll use two more test clients simulating restaurants.
+Please just do the same as for  `3.1. egastro` with the following client names:
+- `sushibach`
+- `burger-house`

 ## 4. Identity providers
 The process is pretty simple: declare a client with `client_credentials` on the OpenID Provider you want to "Login with" and then report the `client-id` and `client-secret` into Keycloak administration console.